 Viruses, such as those that cause colds and flu, are spread through coming into close contact with someone who's infected.

-When an infected person coughs or sneezes, the virus is contained in the millions of tiny droplets that come out of the nose and mouth when an infected person sneezes or coughs.
-You can then become infected with the virus by breathing in these droplets from the air.
+When an infected person coughs or sneezes, the virus is contained in the millions of tiny droplets that come out of the nose and mouth.
+You can then become infected with the virus by breathing in these contaminated droplets.
 This is known as direct contact.

 You can also become infected by touching a surface or object that these droplets have landed on and then touching your face.This is known as indirect contact.